ABOUT THE FOUNDER

-DEY.’s client roster includes economists such as Glenn Hubbard, Dean of Columbia Business School; Jeffrey D. Sachs, one of the most influential economists of our times, and the Nobel Prize winner Michael Spence.
-Other clients include Israeli historian and author of mega best-seller, Sapiens, Yuval Harari; the Russian Oligarch Mikhail Prokhorov; Corinne Woods, Director of the UN Millennium Campaign; Peter Blair Henry, dean of NYU’s Stern School of Business; Ian Bremmer, founder of The Eurasia Group, Dr. Vivian S. Lee, CEO of The University of Utah Health Care and Laura Tyson, former head of the Council of Economic Advisors under President Bill Clinton.
+DEY.’s client roster includes economists such as Glenn Hubbard, Dean Emeritus of Columbia Business School; Jeffrey D. Sachs, one of the most influential economists of our times, and the Nobel Prize winner Michael Spence.
+Other clients include Israeli historian and author of mega best-seller, Sapiens, Yuval Harari; the Russian Oligarch Mikhail Prokhorov; Corinne Woods, Director of the UN Millennium Campaign; Peter Blair Henry, Dean Emeritus of NYU’s Stern School of Business; Ian Bremmer, founder of The Eurasia Group, Dr. Vivian S. Lee, former CEO of The University of Utah Health Care and Laura Tyson, former head of the Council of Economic Advisors under President Bill Clinton.

 Among the many bestselling books Rimjhim has publicized are Homo Deus by Yuval Noah Harari, Black Edge by Sheelah Kolhatkar, The Compass of Pleasure and Touch by David Linden, Myth of the Rational Market by Justin Fox, Dear Chairman by Jeff Gramm, and Unintended Consequences by Edward Conard.

 Prior to launching DEY., Rimjhim held senior level corporate communications positions at consulting firms Accenture and PricewaterhouseCoopers.